raspberrypilearning/sense-hat-marble-maze/worksheet.md

 	```

 1. To finish off this section, you can see how your maze looks on the LED matrix.
-To do this you're going to need to **flatten** the *list of lists*, into a single list.
+To do this you're going to need to **flatten** the **list of lists** into a single list.
 This is easy to do in Python, as you can add all the individual lists together using the syntax - `sum(maze,[]`.
 So to display this on the LED matrix, you can write:

 	```python
 	sense.set_pixels(sum(maze,[]))